llvmsharplang/cli/README.md

 -d, --debug           Use debugging mode.

--t, --tools-path      (Default: llvm-tools) Specify the tools directory path to use.
-Path is
+-t, --tools-path      (Default: llvm-tools) Specify the tools directory path
-                      relative to the CLI's execution directory.
+                      to use.
+Path is relative to the CLI's execution directory.

 --help                Display this help screen.

 --version             Display version information.

+operation (pos.
+0)    (Default: build) The operation to perform.
 ```

 Note: If any of the CLI's arguments are specified and defined within the package manifest file, the CLI's arguments will take precedence.